-It is the duty of St Giles staff to report a disclosure of abuse or an allegation of abuse to a Safeguarding Designated Person or a Safeguarding Officer.
-The Safeguarding Designated Person on duty can be contacted via the centre's 24 hour mobile telephone number.
+It is the duty of St Giles staff to report a disclosure of abuse or an allegation of abuse to a Designated Safeguarding Person.
+The Designated Safeguarding Person on duty can be contacted via each centre's 24 hour mobile telephone number.

-The Safeguarding Officer on duty can be contacted on the following number 24 hours a day: +44 (0)7857 832907
+During the summer period, a Safeguarding Person on duty can be contacted on the following number 24 hours a day: 00441273 359500